-Are Sweet Potatoes Good for Diabetics?
 Sweet potatoes are the much better choice for you over white potatoes.
+Are sweet potatoes good for diabetics?
 Since sweet potatoes are healthier for everyone in general, they are especially good for you if you have diabetes.
 When I was growing up and for many years after that white potatoes were my choice, but that’s changed now that I have diabetes and working on treating it the natural way.

 It’s important when you’re a diabetic to watch what you eat, especially when it comes to carbohydrates.
 Because carbs have an impact on insulin and glucose levels, it makes them the main focus in conjunction with diabetes.

 The recommendation of carbs per meal is between 45 and 60 depending on your activity level and your body weight.
 This is according to the American Diabetes Association.
 You can choose to have half of a large sweet potato or just choose a smaller or medium sized one.

-But digger a little deeper into this, your balance of carbs for a meal might not be totally affected as you might think.
+But digging a little deeper into this, your balance of carbs for a meal might not be totally affected as you might think.
 By going with a smaller potato, your intake of carbs is less but a substantial amount of those carbohydrates is fiber which will not raise your blood glucose and just adds to being healthier.
 We need more fiber.
 Fiber is good because it slows down the digestion rate of starches.

 Sweet potatoes are an excellent choice if you have diabetes because of their high fiber content and low glycemic index.
 For diabetics it’s important to eat foods with a low glycemic index.
-A glycemix index measures exactly how carbohydrates will affect your blood sugar.
+A glycemic index measures exactly how carbohydrates will affect your blood sugar.
 This was developed to determine which particular foods are the best for a diabetic person.

 How the glycemic index works is that it monitors the rate at which carbs get absorbed into your blood after you digest food.
 So you want your glycemic index to be as low as possible, because as a diabetic it helps you to avoid having high glucose levels and complications from diabetes.
 Foods with a glycemic index number under 55 are considered low and healthier.
-Sweet potatoes have a glycemix index of 44!
+Sweet potatoes have a glycemic index of 44.
 Go for it!

 Research has been done that revealed that there are phytonutrients in sweet potatoes that can aid in preventing heavy metals and free radicals from posing health risks.
 These phytonutrients are helpful treating issues associated with the digestive tract such as irritable bowel syndrome and ulcerative colitis.
 Research on these have shown significant reduction of inflammation.